-Kaken's production facility is the Shizuoka Factory.
-At this location, we manufacture pharmaceuticals, agrochemicals, and feed additives.
-In manufacturing pharmaceuticals, we practice strict adherence to Japanese GMP ("Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs," revised Ordinance of Ministry of Health, Labour and Welfare, No. 87, 2014).
-Furthermore, for products marketed overseas, we take steps to ensure they are in compliance with applicable standards in the United States and other countries in which they are marketed.
-In such ways, we have developed a stringent quality control system under which we strive to manufacture products of the highest quality.
-This facility got its start around 60 years ago, and was initially a facility for manufacturing antibiotics and enzymes through fermentation.
-Over the years, it has continued to refine these technologies, and now one of its main characteristics is its use of sophisticated fermentation technologies, with another being its practice of Japanese GMP management procedures that are suited to pharmaceuticals.
+Kaken's production base is the Shizuoka Factory.
+At this factory, we manufacture pharmaceuticals, agrochemicals, and feed additives.
+In the fiscal year we completed the construction of a building that dedicated for the production of Clenafin, a topical treatment for onychomycosis.
+In manufacturing this treatment as well as other existing pharmaceuticals, we practice strict adherence to Japanese GMP ("Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs," revised Ordinance of Ministry of Health, Labour and Welfare, No. 87, 2014).
+In this manner, we strive to manufacture products of the highest guality under stringent guality control and production control systems.
+Furthermore, we have completed technical transfers of the sophisticated agrochemical and feed additive fermentation and purification technologies we have refined over the course of many years to overseas bases, thereby creating a system that allows for increased production.